ajefweiss/py3DCORE/README.md

-3DCORE
+3D Coronal Rope Ejection Model
 ========

-Python implementations of the class of models running under the name "3D Coronal Rope Ejection Model"
+Python implementations of the class of models running under the name of "3D Coronal Rope Ejection Model"

 Installation
 ------------